Soushi888/holochain-mcp/README.md

 - **Functional composition**: Clean, composable code using Effect's pipe and combinators
 - **Resource management**: Automatic cleanup and resource management

+### Dual Fetching Strategy

+The server uses two different approaches for fetching documentation:
+- **Puppeteer**: Used for developer.holochain.org to handle dynamic content and JavaScript-rendered pages
+- **Standard HTTP**: Used for docs.rs (HDK/HDI) static Rust documentation

-The `HolochainDocumentationService` class handles:
+The `HolochainDocumentationService` handles:
 - Searching developer documentation by scraping common pages
 - Searching Rust documentation (HDK/HDI) by checking module pages
 - Fetching and parsing complete documentation pages
 - Mapping function names and concepts to their documentation URLs

 All operations are wrapped in Effect programs with proper error handling and resource management.
-Server-side jQuery for parsing HTML content
-- **zod**: Schema validation for tool inputs

-The `HolochainDocumentationService` class handles:
-- Searching developer documentation by scraping common pages
-- Searching Rust documentation (HDK/HDI) by checking module pages
-- Fetching and parsing complete documentation pages
-- Mapping function names and concepts to their documentation URLs

 ## Contributing